Head Athletic Trainer

-Jeremiah Randall was named the Astros Major League Head Athletic Trainer on Nov.
+Jeremiah Randall was named the Astros Major League head athletic trainer on Nov.
 9, 2015.
-The 2019 season will be his fifth atop the Astros athletic training staff.
+The 2023 season will be his eighth atop the Astros athletic training staff.

-Prior to joining the Astros, he spent the previous three seasons with the Pittsburgh Pirates serving as the club’s Major League Rehab Coordinator and Physical Therapist/Assistant Athletic Trainer.
+Prior to joining the Astros, Randall spent the previous three seasons with the Pittsburgh Pirates serving as the club’s Major League rehab coordinator and physical therapist/assistant athletic trainer.

 Currently, he is the principal investigator for the testing of several functional upper extremity assessment tools for use in the overhead throwing athlete.
 In addition to his clinical research, he has co-authored several case studies that are under peer review for publication in the American Journal of Sports Medicine.

 Randall was born in Mound City, Kan.
-He resides in The Woodlands, Texas, with his wife, Kelly, daughter Aliann and son Declan.
+Currently, he resides in The Woodlands, TX, with his wife, Kelly, daughter Aliann and son Declan.